Rail Settlement Plan: Revenue splitting

 The RSP system LENNON apportions revenue to each TOC.
-It replaced the British Rail system Capri in April 2002.
-Operated by Worldline.
-Lennon collects all ticket sales data, processes it overnight, sending management information to the industry Data Warehouse.
+It replaced the British Rail system Capri in April 2002 and is operated by Worldline.
+Lennon collects all ticket sales data and processes it overnight, sending management information to the industry data warehouse.
 Lennon also creates the accounts for each TOC, and has interfaces to settlement systems that manage the four weekly net settlement of rail industry revenue.
-Lennon applies both agreed, (between TOCs), allocation factors And the allocation factors created by The ORCATS model.
-Lennon also calculates rail industry commission to ticket sellers, which varies between 2%-9% of the sale price, depending on the product, and if the sale is made face to face or remotely over the Internet.
+Lennon applies both agreed (between TOCs) allocation factors and those created by the ORCATS (Operational Research Computerised Allocation of Tickets to Services) model.
+Lennon also calculates rail industry commission to ticket sellers, which varies from 2% to 9% of the sale price, depending on the product, and if the sale is made face-to-face or remotely over the Internet.

-Commission is funded by the TOC in proportion to sales received.
-For example if TOC A receives 59% of the sale as earnings, they pay 59% of the commission.
+Commission is funded by each train operating company (TOC) in proportion to sales received.
+For example, if a TOC receives 59% of the sale as earnings, they pay 59% of the commission.
 Lennon also calculates adjustments for refunds and fees for the fulfilment of tickets sold over the internet, but printed at station kiosks.